igraph/python-igraph/README.md

 Python versions that have not reached their end of life yet.
 Currently this means that we support Python 3.6 to 3.9, inclusive.
-Please refer to [this page](https://devguide.python.org/#branchstatus) for the status of Python branches and let us know if you encounter problems with `python-igraph` on any of the non-EOL Python versions.
+Please refer to [this page](https://devguide.python.org/#branchstatus) for the status of Python branches and let us know if you encounter problems with `igraph` on any of the non-EOL Python versions.

 Continuous integration tests are regularly executed on all non-EOL Python branches.

-Python 2 support has been dropped with the release of `python-igraph` 0.9.

 ### PyPy

-This version of python-igraph is compatible with [PyPy](http://pypy.org/) and is regularly tested on [PyPy](http://pypy.org/) with ``tox``.
+This version of igraph is compatible with [PyPy](http://pypy.org/) and is regularly tested on [PyPy](http://pypy.org/) with ``tox``.
 However, the PyPy version falls behind the CPython version in terms of performance; for instance, running all the tests takes ~5 seconds on my machine with CPython and